 Weaving Planned Giving into Your Donor Conversations

 We've been there before.
 We have courted and know - or should know - our annual and major gift donors really well.
 However, we may come to realize that we've never approached the subject of an estate or planned gift and are not sure how to do so now without feeling awkward.
 In this presentation, the listener learns the techniques that afford an easy transition to what will often be the largest and most impactful gift a donor will ever make.
 As the massive transfer of wealth begins in earnest over the next two+ decades, organizations that leave gift planning out of the conversation will be leaving money - and potentially the future security of the organization itself - on the line.

 Strategic Gift Planning: What We Need to Know to Serve Those Who Give

 This three hour session is designed to cover the various components of the traditional planned giving infrastructure to determine how best to combine the key elements of a donor or client’s personal and philanthropic goals with the best giving vehicle to achieve maximum flexibility within the confines of trust law and/or state regulation.
 The concept of using “blended gifts” as a strategy is gaining in popularity and will be discussed – along with practical examples for advisers – so that the donor or client can achieve current gifting goals in addition to testamentary or legacy objectives.
 Finally, this session will contain an overview of best practices in interacting with the nonprofit community with the ultimate goal of building and maintaining a team approach to good philanthropic practice.

 Additional topics include:

-Board Roles and Responsibilities, Marketing, Donor Cultivation, Vision/Mission/Passion, Determining Fundraising Priorities and beyond.
+Board Roles and Responsibilities, Planned Giving 101, Marketing, Donor Cultivation, Vision/Mission/Passion, Determining Fundraising Priorities, and many more.

 Contact for availability and pricing: Melanie@NortonCounsel.com